 - Our core sources of data and recommendations remain WHO, however, we also consider news sources and what other sports, governments, airlines, and businesses are doing.

-- Our fundamental approach is to minimise potential exposure to the virus in order to reduce transmission.
+- Our fundamental approach is to minimise potential impact of the virus.

-Finally, FIT recommends that all member nations review their own travel policy and all available data to determine if they endorse the activities of their athletes and officials.
+Finally, FIT recommends that all member nations continue to review their own travel policy and all available data to determine if they endorse the activities of their athletes and officials.

-If you have any enquiries you can contact Bill Ker, FIT Secretary-General, by email at [email protected].
+If you have any enquiries you can contact Mark Croston, Chair, FIT Board, by email at [email protected]

 Last updated Mon 1 Aug 2022 13:35:00 UTC.